The official scikit-learn certification, proctored by Probabl

 The scikit-learn certification, Professional

-The Professional Practitioner Certification is for working data scientists.
+The Professional Practitioner Certification targets working data scientists.
 Regularization, ensembles, feature engineering, nested cross-validation, and the judgement to pick a model and defend it to a stakeholder.

 Seven competencies of a working mid-level data scientist.

-The Professional certification is designed to ensure that our certified professionals possess both the conceptual understanding and the practical skills of a mid-level data scientist.
-The exam is graded against the seven areas below.
+The Professional certification ensures certified professionals have both the conceptual understanding and practical skills of a mid-level data scientist.

 01